juliendubost/black-jack-resolver/tables/no_peek_no_bj_no_draw/best_moves.md

 	U-H: Surrender if possible else hit
 	U-Sp: Surrender if possible else split
 -----------------------------------------------------------------------------------
-Total expected value using this strategy if double, split and surrender are allowed is: 1.002063 (you win a total of 1.002063 every time you do an initial bet of 1)
+Computing strategy expected value ...
+Total expected value using this strategy if double, split and surrender are allowed is: 0.99808
+(you win a total of 0.99808 every time you do an initial bet of 1)
 -----------------------------------------------------------------------------------
 ```